Menditect/documentation/additional/01-howtos/access-mendix-model.md

 - A Personal access token (PAT) for this Mendix profile.
 Go to https://warden.mendix.com to add it and select only this scope: `mx:modelrepository:repo:read`.
 - Choose "Save".

-To test if this step was successful, try to add a new Test Application to a Test Configuration.
+To test if this step was successful, try to [Add an Application](run-first-test).
 The Mendix projects associated with the given Mendix user should be visible.

 ## Feedback?